Traditional fishing boat: Canoes

 A canoe is a small narrow boat, usually pointed at both bow and stern and normally open on top, though they can be covered.
 A dugout is a canoe hollowed from a tree trunk.
 The oldest known canoe is the dugout Pesse canoe found in the Netherlands.
 According to C14 dating analysis it was constructed somewhere between 8200 and 7600 BC.
 This canoe is exhibited in the Drents Museum in Assen, Netherlands.
 Another dugout, almost as old, has been found at Noyen-sur-Seine.
-The oldest known canoe found in Africa is the Dufuna canoe, constructed about 6000 BC.
-It was discovered by Fulani herdsman in Nigeria in 1987.
+The oldest known canoe found in Africa (and the second-oldest worldwide) is the Dufuna canoe, constructed about 6000 BC.
+It was discovered by a Fulani herdsman in Nigeria in 1987.

 During the Iron Age residents of Great Britain used dugouts for fishing and transport.
 Two ancient dugouts discovered in Newport, Shropshire are on display at Harper Adams University in Newport.
 In 1964, a dugout was uncovered in Poole Harbour, Dorset.
 The Poole Logboat, dated to 300 BC, was large enough to accommodate 18 people and was constructed from a large oak tree.

 Best known are the canoes of the Eastern North American Indians.
 These, often elegant canoes, were not dugouts, but were made of a wooden frame covered with bark of a birch tree, pitched to make it waterproof.

 Typically canoes are propelled with paddles, often by two people.
 Paddlers face in the direction of travel, either seated on supports in the hull, or kneeling directly upon the hull.
 Paddles can be single-bladed or double-bladed.

 A pirogue is a small, flat-bottomed boat of a design associated particularly with West African fishermen and the Cajuns of the Louisiana marsh.
 These are usually dugouts, and are light and small enough to be easily taken onto land.
 The design allows the pirogue to move through the very shallow water of marshes and be easily turned over to drain any water that may get into the boat.
 The pirogue is usually propelled by paddles with one blade.
 It can also be punted with a push pole in shallow water.
 Small sails can also be used.
 Outboard motors are increasingly being used in many regions.